yichuan520030910320/simple_G_ai_bot/readme.md

-# Simple G AI Bot
+# Omniscient
+"The all-knowing AI that sees everything, knows everything"

 A versatile AI bot for image analysis and dataset curation with support for multiple AI models.